lonkamikaze/bsda2/bsda_obj.md

 operator is given, public is assumed.

 - `public`: This scope allows access from anywhere
-- `protected`: The protected scope allows classes that are derived from the current class, parents of the corrunt class or reside within the same namespace access
 - `private`: Only instances of the same class have access

-Namespaces are colon (the character `:`) seperated.
-E.g. the class `bsda:pkg:Index` has the namespace `bsda:pkg`.

 The scope operator is added after the identifier type prefix.
 Only prefixes that declare methods can have a scope operator.